huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 ::: tip Service desk

-Head over to the service desk and click the blue button to [request your workbench access](/service-desk/#workbench-access).
+Head over to the service desk and click the blue button to [request your Workbench access](/service-desk/#workbench-access).